-Let’s take closer look at the most common types of sex crimes below.
+Let’s take a closer look at the most common types of sex crimes below.

 Sex Crimes Against Minors

 An accusation of a sex crime against a minor can evoke strong emotions in people.
-Because of these emotions, law enforcement and prosecutors can sometimes lose their objectivity.
-Many innocent people have been investigated, arrested, and convicted as a result of the rush to judgment.
-Sex crime allegations in Los Angeles typically begin with a pretext phone call to the suspect or “target.”
+Because of these emotions, law enforcement and prosecutors can sometimes find it difficult to retain their objectivity.
+In this regard, many innocent people have been investigated, arrested, and even convicted as a result of this rush to judgment.
+Sex crime allegations in Los Angeles may begin with a pretext phone call – wherein the alleged victim or undercover law enforcement call the suspect and get them to “admit” to wrongdoing.
 If you are being investigated for a sex crime against a minor, you may receive a phone call from the alleged victim or their friend or family member, trying to get you to admit guilt while a sex crime detective listens in.
-Your statements in response to the allegations lodged against you can be used as evidence against you.
+Sometimes, the call will come from an undercover officer.
+Any statements you make during these calls may be used as evidence against you.